 Implant placement surgery

 If you are missing teeth, there are many nonsurgical options available to you, such as a dental bridge or standard denture.
 Although many patients are happy with those types of restorations, they are not trouble-free.
-Some people are displeased with the difficulties of cleaning under a bridge, discomfort of loose dentures, or generally less-than-ideal look and feel of those appliances.
+Some people are displeased with the difficulties of cleaning under a bridge, discomfort of loose dentures, or the generally less-than-ideal look and feel of those appliances.
 For these and many other reasons, implants are the most recommended tooth replacement solution.

 Dental implants do require oral surgery.
 However, there is no need to worry.
 The procedure is straightforward and has a high rate of success when performed by a skilled dentist.
 Contrary to most patients’ expectations, there is very little discomfort during recovery.
 Although it actually takes a few months for the bone to completely heal and fuse with the implant, that process is generally painless.
 Post-treatment swelling or soreness is usually associated with the very small incision that is made in your gums, which heals very quickly.